mehdiec/tweetoscope_2021_10/README.md

     minikube start
     kubectl apply -f Deployment/minikube-zookeeper-kafka.yml
     kubectl apply -f Deployment/minikube-services.yml
+    kubectl get pods

+    We can see after the container creation of all servvices that all pods are running.

+    kubectl logs <pod name>
+    This will show the output of the pod with the logger
     ```

 3. To run the deployment on a cluster (Intercell)